BWX Technologies (NYSE:BWXT) Updates FY 2022 Earnings Guidance

-BWXT has been the topic of several recent research reports.
-TheStreet raised BWX Technologies from a c+ rating to a b- rating in a research note on Thursday, March 17th.
-Zacks Investment Research raised BWX Technologies from a hold rating to a buy rating and set a $58.00 price target on the stock in a research note on Tuesday, March 15th.
-StockNews.com initiated coverage on BWX Technologies in a research note on Thursday, March 31st.
+Several equities analysts have issued reports on BWXT shares.
+StockNews.com started coverage on BWX Technologies in a research note on Thursday, March 31st.
 They issued a hold rating on the stock.
-Finally, Bank of America lifted their price target on BWX Technologies from $55.00 to $65.00 and gave the company a buy rating in a research note on Wednesday, March 16th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, BWX Technologies has a consensus rating of Hold and a consensus price target of $63.17.
+Bank of America upped their price target on shares of BWX Technologies from $55.00 to $65.00 and gave the stock a buy rating in a research report on Wednesday, March 16th.
+Zacks Investment Research lowered BWX Technologies from a buy rating to a hold rating in a report on Wednesday, May 11th.
+Finally, TheStreet upgraded shares of BWX Technologies from a c+ rating to a b- rating in a research report on Thursday, March 17th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat, BWX Technologies has an average rating of Hold and a consensus price target of $63.17.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, March 29th.
-Stockholders of record on Wednesday, March 9th were paid a $0.22 dividend.
-The ex-dividend date was Wednesday, March 9th.
-This represents a $0.88 annualized dividend and a dividend yield of 1.83%.
-This is an increase from BWX Technologies’s previous quarterly dividend of $0.21.
-BWX Technologies’s dividend payout ratio is currently 27.16%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 8th.
+Investors of record on Friday, May 20th will be given a $0.22 dividend.
+The ex-dividend date of this dividend is Thursday, May 19th.
+This represents a $0.88 annualized dividend and a yield of 1.81%.
+BWX Technologies’s payout ratio is 27.94%.

-In related news, Director John A. Fees sold 20,593 shares of the stock in a transaction on Tuesday, March 1st.
-The stock was sold at an average price of $54.08, for a total value of $1,113,669.44.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CAO Richard W. Loving sold 900 shares of the stock in a transaction on Monday, February 28th.
-The shares were sold at an average price of $50.00, for a total value of $45,000.00.
+In other BWX Technologies news, Director John A. Fees sold 20,593 shares of the business’s stock in a transaction dated Tuesday, March 1st.
+The shares were sold at an average price of $54.08, for a total transaction of $1,113,669.44.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CAO Jason S. Kerr sold 2,000 shares of the firm’s stock in a transaction that occurred on Monday, March 7th.
+The shares were sold at an average price of $54.76, for a total transaction of $109,520.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 24,093 shares of company stock valued at $1,299,788.
-Corporate insiders own 0.47% of the company’s stock.
+Insiders sold 24,093 shares of company stock worth $1,299,788 in the last ninety days.
+0.47% of the stock is currently owned by corporate insiders.

-A number of institutional investors have recently modified their holdings of the business.
-BlackRock Inc. grew its holdings in BWX Technologies by 4.4% during the 4th quarter.
-BlackRock Inc. now owns 4,890,010 shares of the technology company’s stock worth $234,135,000 after acquiring an additional 207,368 shares during the period.
-Goldman Sachs Group Inc. grew its stake in shares of BWX Technologies by 109.1% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 278,118 shares of the technology company’s stock valued at $13,317,000 after buying an additional 145,121 shares during the period.
-Nuveen Asset Management LLC grew its stake in shares of BWX Technologies by 8.6% in the 4th quarter.
-Nuveen Asset Management LLC now owns 205,649 shares of the technology company’s stock valued at $9,847,000 after buying an additional 16,310 shares during the period.
-Morgan Stanley grew its stake in shares of BWX Technologies by 57.5% in the 2nd quarter.
-Morgan Stanley now owns 174,897 shares of the technology company’s stock valued at $10,166,000 after buying an additional 63,845 shares during the period.
-Finally, Sei Investments Co. grew its stake in shares of BWX Technologies by 0.7% in the 4th quarter.
-Sei Investments Co. now owns 103,440 shares of the technology company’s stock valued at $4,873,000 after buying an additional 705 shares during the period.
-Hedge funds and other institutional investors own 97.26% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in BWXT.
+Renaissance Technologies LLC grew its stake in BWX Technologies by 110.2% during the 1st quarter.
+Renaissance Technologies LLC now owns 513,200 shares of the technology company’s stock worth $27,641,000 after purchasing an additional 269,100 shares in the last quarter.
+Verition Fund Management LLC grew its position in shares of BWX Technologies by 756.3% during the first quarter.
+Verition Fund Management LLC now owns 88,194 shares of the technology company’s stock worth $4,750,000 after buying an additional 77,895 shares in the last quarter.
+Charles Schwab Investment Management Inc. grew its position in shares of BWX Technologies by 6.1% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 970,019 shares of the technology company’s stock worth $52,246,000 after buying an additional 55,596 shares in the last quarter.
+Lazard Asset Management LLC purchased a new stake in shares of BWX Technologies during the first quarter worth approximately $38,000.
+Finally, First Trust Advisors LP raised its holdings in BWX Technologies by 19.6% in the first quarter.
+First Trust Advisors LP now owns 252,957 shares of the technology company’s stock valued at $13,624,000 after acquiring an additional 41,409 shares in the last quarter.
+97.26% of the stock is currently owned by hedge funds and other institutional investors.

 BWX Technologies, Inc manufactures and sells nuclear components in the United States, Canada, and internationally.
 It operates in three segments: Nuclear Operations Group, Nuclear Power Group, and Nuclear Services Group.
 The Nuclear Operations Group segment provides precision naval and critical nuclear components, reactors, nuclear fuel, and assemblies for the United States Department of Energy/National Nuclear Security Administration's Naval Nuclear Propulsion Program and other uses; missile launch tubes for United States Navy submarines; close-tolerance and equipment for nuclear applications; and converts Cold War-era government stockpiles of high-enriched uranium, as well as receives, stores, characterizes, dissolves, recovers, and purifies uranium-bearing materials; supplies research reactor fuel elements for colleges, universities, and national laboratories; and components for defense applications.